laanwj/k210-sdk-stuff/doc/kpu.md

     bit    name
     ------ ----------------------
-    0      `int_en`               Generate interuupt after layer computation finished 1      `ram_flag`             ?
+    0      `int_en`               Generate interrupt after layer computation finished 1      `ram_flag`             ?
     2      `full_add`             Set in `kpu_conv2d_output_full_add`
     3      `depth_wise_layer`     Is a "depth-wise" layer (1 if enabled)
     4..63  reserved

-"depth-wise" affects meny of the computations: it likely means that the layer computation mixes multiple channels so that they cannot be processed one by one.
+"depth-wise" affects many of the computations: it likely means that the layer computation mixes multiple channels so that they cannot be processed one by one.